+1) Work strategically with your gender equality experts

+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?

+2) Promote equal participation of diverse women in external activities

+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?

+3) Promote equal participation of diverse women in external activities

-1) Work strategically with your gender equality experts What actions and steps are you currently taking?
-Which actions and steps will you prioritize moving forward?
-How will you implement these?
-What tips can you apply from the Handbook?
-2) Ensure gender analysis in all activities What actions and steps are you currently taking?
-Which actions and steps will you prioritize moving forward?
-How will you implement these?
-What tips can you apply from the Handbook?
-3) Promote women's equal participation in external activities What actions and steps are you currently taking?
-Which actions and steps will you prioritize moving forward?
-How will you implement these?
-What tips can you apply from the Handbook?
+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?

+4) Strive for gender parity and insist on equal opportunities in the workplace

+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?

-4) Strive for gender parity and insist on equal opportunities in the workplace • What actions and steps are you currently taking? • Which actions and steps will you prioritize moving forward?
-How will you implement these? • What tips can you apply from the Handbook?
-5) Prevent and respond to sexual exploitation, abuse and harassment • What actions and steps are you currently taking? • Which actions and steps will you prioritize moving forward?
-How will you implement these? • What tips can you apply from the Handbook?
-That tipe out you apply from the Harlaboom
+5) Prevent sexual exploitation, abuse and harassment

+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?

-6) Ensure gender equality in your budget and procurement processes • What actions and steps are you currently taking? • Which actions and steps will you prioritize moving forward?
-How will you implement these? • What tips can you apply from the Handbook?
+6) Ensure gender equality in your budgeting and procurement processes

+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?

-• ' Set performance objectives on gender equality and women's rights What actions and steps are you currently taking?
-Which actions and steps will you prioritize moving forward?
-How will you implement these?
-What tips can you apply from the Handbook?
+7) Set performance objectives on gender equality and women's rights

+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?